 Please refer to the WDT registers of the Apollo4 SoC register set.
-The register set is delivered as part of the AmbiqSuite SDK.
+The register set for this SoC is delivered as part of the AmbiqSuite SDK.
+Also available and should be referenced and understood are the Apollo4 Family Programmer's Guide and the Errata List document specific to this Apollo4 family member.